sghall/resonance/docs/src/routes/documentation/NodeGroup/README1.md

 ## Timing

-If there's no timing key in your object you'll get the timing defaults:
+If there's no timing key in your object you'll get the timing defaults.
+You can specify just the things you want to override on your timing key.

+Here's the timing defaults...
 ```js
 const defaultTiming = {
   delay: 0,